 Here is a list of SSO solution vendors in the identity access management space.
 This alphabetical list includes our best picks.

-AuthAnvil – AuthAnvil is an SSO solution that features multifactor authentication and an emphasis on security.
+AuthAnvil – AuthAnvil features multifactor authentication and places strong emphasis on security.
 The company offers a standard plan, which includes essential services like directory synchronization and MFA, as well as a premium version that includes more advanced administrator controls and branding features. https://authanvil.com/

-Avatier – Designed for quick and simple implementation, Avatier is an affordable cloud-based SSO solution that also includes licensing management for any SaaS products your company is using.
-Avatier features a customizable user portal that helps your employees tailor the experience to suit their needs. https://www.avatier.com/
+Avatier – Designed for quick and simple implementation, Avatier is an affordable cloud-based SSO that also includes licensing management for any SaaS products your company uses.
+Avatier has a customizable user portal that helps your employees tailor the experience to their needs. https://www.avatier.com/

-Bitium – Bitium is a well-known SSO solution that boasts a high degree of adaptability, meaning that however your organization's infrastructure is set up, Bitium is likely able to integrate with it.
+Bitium – Bitium is a well-known SSO that boasts a high degree of adaptability, meaning that however your organization's infrastructure is set up, Bitium is likely able to integrate with it.
 This makes the implementation process much smoother.
-Bitium is primarily focused on mid-size to large businesses. https://www.bitium.com/
+Bitium primarily focuses on midsize and large businesses. https://www.bitium.com/

-Centrify Identity Service – Centrify offers a holistic approach to identity access management, from the cloud to mobile applications.
+Centrify Identity Service – Centrify offers a holistic approach to identity access management, encompassing the cloud and mobile applications.
 The system supports both your employees and anyone outside of your organization who might need to access particular applications in partnership with your company.
 Implementation is adaptable to a number of different directory types. https://www.centrify.com/products/identity-service/

-Clearlogin – ClearLogin helps unify the access management process into one dashboard, simplifying the process for end users.
+Clearlogin – Clearlogin unifies the access management process into one dashboard, simplifying the process for end users.
 For administrators, it lends a wide range of controls over who gains access to what, how and when.
-Access is easily approved or revoked, making the identity access management process adaptable and fluid. http://www.clearlogin.com/
+Access is easy to approve or revoke, making the identity access management process adaptable and fluid. http://www.clearlogin.com/

-Dashlane – Dashlane is a personal password manager that can double as an SSO solution for small organizations and startups.
-With a free version and a premium business edition, Dashlane can be adapted to suit the needs of individuals on a working team or for that of a small and growing business. https://www.dashlane.com/
+Dashlane – Dashlane is a personal password manager that can double as an SSO for small organizations and startups.
+With a free version and a premium business edition, Dashlane can adapt to suit the needs of individuals on a working team or of a small and growing business. https://www.dashlane.com/

-Digital Persona – Digital Persona employs biometrics and multifactor authentication to deliver a secure SSO solution.
-While the price reflects the level of sophistication, Digital Persona is a reliable method of ensuring that the users accessing your system are truly the right users.
-This solution is recommended for larger businesses that require security peace of mind. http://cm.crossmatch.com/digitalpersona/
+Digital Persona – Digital Persona employs biometrics and multifactor authentication to deliver a secure SSO.
+While the price reflects its sophistication, Digital Persona is a reliable method of ensuring that the users accessing your system are truly the right users.
+This solution is recommended for larger businesses that require security peace of mind. https://www.crossmatch.com/digitalpersona/

-EmpowerID – EmpowerID excels when it comes to automation of the identity access management process.
-Administrators roles are primarily for monitoring, rather than managing, which helps free them up to handle other pressing tasks.
+EmpowerID – EmpowerID excels at automation of the identity access management process.
+Administrator roles are primarily for monitoring, rather than managing, freeing them up to handle other pressing tasks.
 Emphasizing self-service, EmpowerID's user portal is intuitive and easy for employees to learn. http://www.empowerid.com/

-Evidian – Evidian's SSO solution is a flexible one that supports authentication via password, biometrics, or even other methods like smartcard and radio badge.
-The platform also features robust security controls for administrators so your policies can be tailored to precisely meet your organization's needs. https://www.evidian.com/products/enterprise-sso/
+Evidian – Evidian's SSO solution is a flexible one that supports authentication via password, biometrics, and even other methods like smartcard or radio badge.
+The platform also has robust security controls for administrators so your policies can be tailored to precisely meet your organization's needs. https://www.evidian.com/products/enterprise-sso/

-Identacor – This cloud-based SSO solution connects with hundreds of SaaS and web-based applications.
-Implementation is relatively easy, meaning administrators won't have to spend an immense amount of time getting the platform up and running.
-For users, applications are accessed through a single, organized dashboard. https://www.identacor.com/
+Identacor – This cloud-based SSO connects with hundreds of SaaS and web-based applications.
+Implementation is relatively easy; administrators won't have to spend too much time getting the platform up and running.
+Users access applications through a single organized dashboard. https://www.identacor.com/

-Imprivata – Imprivata focuses on reducing the amount of time and complexity in the SSO process.
-Implementation is simplified by a drag-and-drop profile generator, which saves the IT department some heavy lifting.
+Imprivata – Imprivata focuses on reducing the time and complexity of the SSO process.
+It simplifies its implementation with a drag-and-drop profile generator, which saves the IT department some heavy lifting.
 Following implementation, users can access all of their applications through a single authentication. https://www.imprivata.com/single-sign-on-sso

-Keeper SSO Connect – Keeper SSO Connect is a platform unifying SSO with other security features, like safe storage for proprietary data, customer data, sensitive documents and access credentials to restricted systems.
-Ultimately, Keeper SSO Connect can serve as a centralized access system that governs more than just applications. https://keepersecurity.com/keeper-sso-connect.html
+Keeper SSO Connect – This platform unifies SSO with other security features, like safe storage for proprietary data, customer data, sensitive documents and access credentials to restricted systems.
+Ultimately, Keeper SSO Connect serves as a centralized access system that governs more than just applications. https://keepersecurity.com/keeper-sso-connect.html

-LoginRadius – LoginRadius is an SSO platform that supports multifactor authentication and multiple methods for authenticating, including standard login, phone registration, and more.
-With both a business and enterprise plan, LoginRadius has options for businesses of all sizes.
+LoginRadius – LoginRadius supports multifactor authentication and multiple methods of authentication, including standard login and phone registration.
+With both a business and enterprise plan, LoginRadius works for businesses of all sizes.
 All plans include training and live support. https://www.loginradius.com/single-sign-on/

 Microsoft Azure – Microsoft Azure boasts some of the largest application support out of the solutions we reviewed.
 The platform supports multifactor authentication for added security and employs Microsoft's infrastructure, virtually guaranteeing that your synced directory will be safe in the company's care. https://azure.microsoft.com/en-us/

-miniOrange – miniOrange is an SSO solution that offers wide support for a number of different types of directories.
-It can also communicate with most SaaS applications, as it supports all types of external identity sources from SAML to OAuth 2.0. miniOrange gives administrators control over security policies and groups, while offering reports and data-driven information to keep them informed. http://miniorange.com/single-sign-on-sso
+miniOrange – miniOrange supports a number of different directory types.
+It can also communicate with most SaaS applications, as it supports all types of external identity sources, from SAML to OAuth 2.0. miniOrange gives administrators control over security policies and groups, while offering reports and data-driven information to keep them informed. http://miniorange.com/single-sign-on-sso

-Okta Identity Management – Okta Identity Management, our best pick for an enterprise business SSO solution, is a robust and powerful platform that makes the identity access management process simple and secure.
-With a relatively easy implementation and a very simple user interface, Okta reduces the pain of integrating SSO with your current operations while boosting security and productivity.
-Find out more at https://www.okta.com/products/single-sign-on/ or read our full review on our sister site, Tom's IT Pro.
+*Okta Identity Management – Okta, our best pick for an enterprise business SSO, is a robust and powerful platform that makes the identity access management process simple and secure.
+With relatively easy implementation and a simple user interface, Okta reduces the pain of integrating SSO with your current operations while boosting security and productivity.
+Find out more at https://www.okta.com/products/single-sign-on/ or read our full review.

-OneLogin – OneLogin, our best pick for small business SSO solution, is an adaptable and customizable platform that lends great control to administrators in determining security groups and policies.
-OneLogin impressed particularly when it came to tailoring the directory to precisely suit the needs of the organization.
-While this means more active engagement on the back end, it also means versatility and scalability.
-And the end-user experience remains intuitive and easy to learn.
-Find out more at https://www.onelogin.com/ or read our full review on Business News Daily.
+*OneLogin – OneLogin, our best pick for small business SSO, is an adaptable and customizable platform that lends great control to administrators to determine security groups and policies.
+OneLogin impresses particularly in tailoring the directory to the needs of the organization.
+While this means more active engagement on the back end, it also means versatility and scalability, and the end-user experience remains easy to learn.
+Find out more at https://www.onelogin.com/ or read our full review.

-PortalGuard – PortalGuard is an SSO platform ideal for smaller businesses requiring integration with a wide range of web and SaaS applications.
-Administrators are granted a wide range of latitude in setting security policies and groups, including multifactor authentication and which methods the MFA requires a user to employ. http://www.portalguard.com/
+PortalGuard – PortalGuard is ideal for small businesses requiring integration with a wide variety of web and SaaS applications.
+Administrators have wide latitude for setting security policies and groups, including multifactor authentication and which methods it requires a user to employ. http://www.portalguard.com/